atifahmed2k22/atifahmed2k22/README.md

 Here are some of the projects I’m proud of:

 Number Guessing Game: A fun number guessing game built with Python.

 To-Do List Application: A simple to-do list app using Node.js and inquirer for task management.

 Dynamic Resume Builder: A dynamic resume builder using HTML, CSS, and TypeScript.
-🙌 Special Thanks
-A big thank you to Sir Faisal Amin, who taught me Python and inspired me to work on these projects.
-His guidance has been incredibly valuable.